What you'll find on this page

 These are just some of the ways you can connect to the people you love and to the world around you – using accessories without cords, neck loops or wires.

-You get stereo-quality sound straight to your Cochlear™ sound processor without any interference.
-True Wireless Devices connect to your sound processor using Bluetooth® technology.
+With True Wireless devices, audio is streamed straight to your Cochlear™ sound processor without any interference.
+True Wireless devices connect to your sound processor using Bluetooth® technology.

 - Nucleus Kanso® 2 Sound Processor